fnk0/Android-Wear-Codelab/README.md

 ```

 Give it a try now and play with the different notifications!!!

+#### Updated Version of the Tutorial.
+Creating a Simple Grid Page Adapter:

 ###### Thanks for doing this tutorial.
 I hope you enjoy it!!
 Any questions, suggestions email me! marcusandreog@gmail.com